Jacob F. Filene Sells 2,000 Shares of Frontier Group Holdings, Inc. (NASDAQ:ULCC) Stock

-Frontier Group Holdings, Inc. (NASDAQ:ULCC) VP Jacob F. Filene sold 2,000 shares of the stock in a transaction dated Tuesday, December 7th.
-The stock was sold at an average price of $14.06, for a total transaction of $28,120.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+Frontier Group Holdings, Inc. (NASDAQ:ULCC) VP Jacob F. Filene sold 2,000 shares of the company’s stock in a transaction that occurred on Tuesday, December 14th.
+The shares were sold at an average price of $13.66, for a total value of $27,320.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.

-Frontier Group (NASDAQ:ULCC) last released its quarterly earnings results on Wednesday, November 10th.
-The company reported ($0.11) EPS for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.21) by $0.10.
-The company had revenue of $630.00 million for the quarter, compared to the consensus estimate of $597.94 million.
-Sell-side analysts anticipate that Frontier Group Holdings, Inc. will post -1.49 earnings per share for the current fiscal year.
+Frontier Group (NASDAQ:ULCC) last announced its quarterly earnings data on Wednesday, November 10th.
+The company reported ($0.11) earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.21) by $0.10.
+The company had revenue of $630.00 million during the quarter, compared to analyst estimates of $597.94 million.
+As a group, equities analysts predict that Frontier Group Holdings, Inc. will post -1.49 EPS for the current fiscal year.

-ULCC has been the subject of several recent research reports.
-Morgan Stanley dropped their price target on shares of Frontier Group from $25.00 to $23.00 and set an “overweight” rating for the company in a research report on Tuesday, September 14th.
-JPMorgan Chase & Co. raised shares of Frontier Group from a “neutral” rating to an “overweight” rating and set a $22.00 price objective for the company in a report on Friday, October 1st.
-Citigroup dropped their price objective on shares of Frontier Group from $24.00 to $22.00 and set a “buy” rating for the company in a report on Wednesday, September 22nd.
-Finally, Zacks Investment Research raised shares of Frontier Group from a “sell” rating to a “hold” rating in a report on Saturday, November 13th.
-Two research analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the stock.
-According to data from MarketBeat.com, the stock currently has a consensus rating of “Buy” and an average price target of $22.60.
+Several hedge funds and other institutional investors have recently made changes to their positions in ULCC.
+New York State Common Retirement Fund acquired a new stake in shares of Frontier Group in the second quarter valued at $944,000.
+Peregrine Capital Management LLC purchased a new position in Frontier Group in the second quarter valued at $11,565,000.
+Victory Capital Management Inc. purchased a new position in Frontier Group in the second quarter valued at $37,481,000.
+Russell Investments Group Ltd. purchased a new position in Frontier Group in the second quarter valued at $5,189,000.
+Finally, DekaBank Deutsche Girozentrale purchased a new position in Frontier Group in the second quarter valued at $2,258,000.
+Institutional investors and hedge funds own 17.78% of the company’s stock.

 About Frontier Group